Mark Ivanir: Career

-His biggest part to date was on the critically acclaimed A Late Quartet, released from RKO pictures in the United States, in fall 2012.
+His biggest part to date was in A Late Quartet, released from RKO pictures in the United States, in 2012.
 The film was voted as one of the New York Daily News 10 top films of the year.
 Ivanir played Daniel Lerner, the first violin of the string quartet, whose other members are played by Philip Seymour Hoffman, Catherine Keener and Christopher Walken.

-Ivanir has had over 60 guest star and guest lead roles on television shows such as 24, Monk, CSI: NY, Law & Order, Fringe, CSI: Miami, Nikita and Royal Pains.
+Ivanir has had over 60 guest star and appeared in guest lead roles on 24, Monk, CSI: NY, Law & Order, Fringe, CSI: Miami, Nikita and Royal Pains.

 In 2016 Ivanir had a recurring role on Homeland as Russian intelligence agent Ivan Krupin.
-The season was nominated for the SAG Awards and for the Emmy's.

-In 2017, he played a Holocaust survivor in the critically acclaimed German-language film "Bye Bye Germany" and recurred on Amazon's "Transparent".
-As of August 2019, Amazon Prime is airing worldwide the Israeli hit show "The Beauty and the Baker", with Ivanir playing the part of Zvika Granot.
+In 2017, he played a Holocaust survivor in the German-language film Bye Bye Germany and recurred on Amazon's Transparent.
+In August 2019, Amazon Prime released the Israeli show The Beauty and the Baker, with Ivanir playing the part of Zvika Granot.

-In 2018, he co-starred in the film Entebbe, directed by José Padilha, the creator of Narcos, and Bill Hader's HBO comedy Barry, in which he recurs as three Chechen brothers.
-He appeared in The Red Sea Diving Resort, as the head of the Mossad, alongside Sir Ben Kingsley, Chris Evans and Greg Kinnear.
+In 2018, he co-starred in the film Entebbe, directed by José Padilha, the creator of Narcos, and Bill Hader's HBO comedy Barry, in which he recurs as two Chechen brothers.
+He appeared in The Red Sea Diving Resort.

-In 2024, Ivanir had a supporting role in Jacques Audiard's film Emilia Pérez, for which he won the Outstanding Ensemble Performance award along with his co-stars Karla Sofía Gascón, Zoe Saldaña & Selena Gomez at the 2024 Mill Valley Film Festival.
+In 2024, Ivanir had a supporting role in Jacques Audiard's film Emilia Pérez, for which he won the Outstanding Ensemble Performance award along with his co-stars at the 2024 Mill Valley Film Festival.

-Personal life

-Ivanir is married to Maya Raz, an IDF broadcaster.
-His sister-in-law is actress Romi Aboulafia, and his father-in-law is journalist Menashe Raz.
-He has two daughters, and resides with his family in Los Angeles.

-Ivanir is fluent in Hebrew, Russian, English, Ukrainian, Yiddish, and French, and adept in German and Arabic.
-His multilingualism is often a feature of his roles.